vitaliyarkhanhelski/interview-tool/README.md

 ## 📄 License

 This project is for educational and practice purposes.
-Feel free to use it to ace your next interview!
+Feel free to use it to ace your next Salesforce interview!

 ## ✍️ Author

 **Vitaliy Arkhanhelski**

-Happy interviewing! 🎉 Good luck with your job search! 💼
+Happy interviewing! ☁️ Good luck with your Salesforce career! 💼